-With the cold season arriving, the BBSP team gathered some tools and tips on how to survive, ride, and strive this winter.
+With the cold season arriving, the BBSP team gathered some tools and tips on how to survive, ride, and thrive this winter.

 What to Avoid:

-- Remember, a bicycle is considered a moving vehicle, and if you see a bike lane full of leaves or anything hazardous that can make your bike slide, remember you can use the regular lane.
-And as a reminder, at any given moment you feel unsafe to ride you can always walk your bike on the sidewalk.
+- Remember, a bicycle is considered a moving vehicle and if you see a bike lane full of leaves or anything hazardous that can make your bike slide, you can use the regular lane.
+If at any given moment it feels unsafe for you to ride, you can always walk your bike on the sidewalk.

-- Trolley Tracks can be a menace, no matter if it rains, snows or the temperature drops, a trolley track can be dangerous.
-By avoiding them, you can prevent your bike from sliding or getting one of your wheels caught in a track.
-The best way to prevent riding a street that has trolley tracks is to plan your route ahead of time before you start any ride.
+- Trolley tracks can be a menace.
+When it rains, snows, or the temperature drops, a trolley track can be even more slippery and dangerous than usual.
+By simply avoiding them, you can prevent your bike from sliding or getting one of your wheels caught in a track.

-- Using Indego – If you feel that your bike tires aren’t meant for a winter climate, remember that Indego tires are thicker and meant to endure anything in the city, including snow.
-We also recommend you download the Indego app just to ensure no station is full, nor empty, and in case any of them are down.
+Thicker Tires.
+If you feel that your bike tires aren’t meant for a winter climate, remember that Indego tires are thicker and meant to endure city conditions, including snow.
+Indego stations are solar powered and can be subject to outages more frequently in the winter months.
+When riding Indego we recommend you download the Indego app for the most up-to-date station information!

-The BBSP team hopes this tips and tools can help anyone ride safe, and want to remind everyone to always wear a helmet and to stay warm this season.
+The BBSP team hopes these tips and tools can help anyone ride safe and wants to remind everyone to always wear a helmet and to stay warm this season!